We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 Plus, you don’t have to fry them if you don’t want to.
 You can bake them instead.

-How to Prepare Yugoslavian Meatballs?
+How to prepare Yugoslavian meatballs?

 Yugoslavian meatballs are one of my favorite dishes.
 And while they seem intimidating at first, they’re pretty easy to make.
 In this guide, I’ll walk you through the steps of making authentic Yugoslavian meatballs.
 I’ll show you how to mix and shape the meat and then how to cook them to perfection.